St. Augustine Getaway

 At this time, the specific itinerary and venues are being finalized, including pricing.

-If you are interested, and would like updates as details become available, please submit your contact information by clicking the link below.
-There is no obligation or commitment required.
+If you are interested, and would like updates as details become available, please submit your contact information by clicking the blue button below.
+There is no obligation or commitment.

 Trip Package Will Include:

-Luxury Bus Transportation • Block of Rooms at the Historic Casa Monica Hotel • Organized Morning Tours & Trolley Tour • Dinner with a St. Augustine History Speaker • Nights of Lights by trolley • Lunch in the Historic Alcazar Hotel Pool • Learn About Henry Flagler at Flagler College Tour • Historic Fort Castillo de San Marcos • Lightner Museum
+Luxury Bus Transportation • Block of Rooms at the Historic Casa Monica Hotel • Organized Morning Tours & Trolley Tour • Dinner with a St. Augustine History Speaker • Nights of Lights by trolley • Lunch in the Historic Alcazar Hotel Pool • Learn About Henry Flagler at Flagler College Tour • Lightner Museum • Historic Fort Castillo de San Marcos • Spanish Military Hospital Museum

 Afternoons Free To Explore On Your Own: